cycle/docs/relation/embedded.md

 ```

-## Quering
+## Querying
-You can query emebedded entity as your would do for any other relations:
+You can query embedded entity as your would do for any other relations:

 ```php
 $select = $orm->getRepository(User::class)->select();